Land of the Leopard National Park: Biodiversity

 Land of the Leopard National Park has been established for the protection of the Amur leopard.
-Siberian tiger, Eurasian lynx, and 54 mammal species live in the park.
+Siberian tiger, Eurasian lynx, and 54 other mammal species living in the park.
 The black vulture is among the 184 bird species recorded.
-As of 2017, the Amur Leopard population in the park has reportedly risen to 84 adults and 14 kittens.
+In 2017, the Amur leopard's population in the park had reportedly risen to 84 adults and 14 kittens.

 Activities

-The National Park is facing an extraordinary task, that is, protection and conservation of the only wild Amur leopard population in the world.
-That is why a persistent battle against poaching and fires has been fought here, the hoofed animals are being fed; ecological monitoring and community outreach are being carried out.
-Those measures have resulted in a considerable increase in the number of the spotted cats and a tendency for further growth.
+The Land of the Leopard National Park is faced with an extraordinary task—the protection and conservation of the only wild Amur leopard population in the world, hence why a persistent battle against poaching and fires has been fought here.
+The food chains are being monitored, from the ground-up.
+Community outreach with local residents and farmers is vital to educating future generations.
+These measures have resulted in a considerable increase in the number of the wild cats and an upward trend in population.
 The main task of scientific research conducted by Land of the Leopard is study and long-time monitoring of Amur leopard and Siberian tiger populations for preserving and restoring their numbers.
 Photomonitoring, winter route census based on traces in snow, as well as collection and analysis of scat help the scientists to determine the number of leopards and tigers, to study their diets, to reveal possible diseases and peculiarity of their behaviour.
 At present, camera traps are used to monitor wildlife.
 The largest net of camera traps consisting of more than 400 units in an area of 362000 ha.
 After sorting hundreds of thousands of shots, the scientists identify each leopard and tiger according to a unique pattern of spots and stripes on their fur.

 Tourism

 Ecotourism is one of the best ways to touch the unique nature of the southwest of Primorsky Krai and learn all about the Amur leopard.
-The gateway of the national park for visitors is the visit center “Land of the Leopard” located in the village of Barabash.
+The gateway of the national park for visitors is the visit center "Land of the Leopard" located in the village of Barabash.
 There is also an opportunity to see and photograph wildlife from behind blinds.